sandstorm-io/sandstorm/docs/administering/faq.md

 - **Latency.** The most straightforward way to implement Let's Encrypt dynamic provisioning with Sandstorm would be for each new domain to be provisioned at the time it is created within Sandstorm.
-Thhis would mean that a visitor to your Sandstorm server would perceive a >10 second latency introduced by Let's Encrypt while Let's Encrypt validates the domain and provides a certificate.
+This would mean that a visitor to your Sandstorm server would perceive a >10 second latency introduced by Let's Encrypt while Let's Encrypt validates the domain and provides a certificate.
 This could be solved by pre-generating a large number of subdomain certificates, but it's not feasible to pregenerate enough.
 Consider that a server with 20 users and 20 grains would